Yes. The Department offers both taught master programme (see MAAH) and research postgraduate programmes (i.e. MPhils and PhDs).

 Postgraduate programmes of this department are best suited to applicants who have previous study of art history, or in a related field such as History or Literature.
 Intending applicants are expected to have already selected a field, or fields, of study.
-If you have not established your field of study, or do not have the requisite background you may be better served by applying to an M.A. programme at another university.
+If you have not established your field of study, or do not have the requisite background, you may be better served by applying to our M.A. programme.

 |Academic year||Total RPG intake||M.Phil||Ph.D.|